 - I used half of a giant zucchini (about 3 inches across).
 Start by cutting the zucchini in fourths and scraping out the pithy center with the seeds, leaving about 1/2 inch of flesh on the skin.

 - Then cut each piece into thin strips, just over 1/2 inch wide.

 - Slice the strips into small cubes just a little over 1/2 inch square.

-- You want to cook the cubes of zucchini over high heat with plenty of seasonings before you add the eggs.
-I used a teaspoon each of Italian Herb Seasoning (affiliate link) and Spike Seasoning (affiliate link) to flavor the zucchini, plus a little salt and fresh-ground black pepper.
+- Cook the cubes of zucchini over high heat with plenty of seasonings before you add the eggs.
+I used Italian Herb Seasoning (affiliate link) and Spike Seasoning (affiliate link) to flavor the zucchini, plus salt and fresh-ground black pepper.

 - Measure out the Mozzarella, Feta, and Parmesan cheese.